MalcolmMielle/Fridgify/index.md

+# Fridgify

-# A good looking app to help you save food and live a stress free life.
+## A good looking app to help you save food and live a stress free life.

 Are you tired of going ot the supermarket and not knowing what's in your fridge?
 Tired of having your food going past the expiration date, or not knowing how long it's been in your Frige?